ashishhrt/CodeSnippets/README.md

 # CodeSnippets
-Programs written during practise and self use.
+Programs written for practise and self use.